lnairGT/Robogyver-Tool-Macgyvering/README.md

 The code in this folder include additional models that were developed during the course of this research.
 This includes dual neural networks that were built for shape and material matching.

+**PAPERS**

+If you use our work, please consider citing the following papers:

+- Nair, Lakshmi, et al. "Autonomous Tool Construction Using Part Shape and Attachment Prediction."
+Robotics: Science and Systems.
+2019.
+- Nair, Lakshmi, Jonathan Balloch, and Sonia Chernova.
+"Tool macgyvering: Tool construction using geometric reasoning."
+2019 International Conference on Robotics and Automation (ICRA).
+IEEE, 2019.

+Thanks!